-While standard configuration items are available, the design is more dynamic by linking specific values together based on their interdependencies.
-Many configuration items that were not previously available within MDM have been added to address deployment speed, reliability, and overall effectiveness to improve compliance and visibility into the overall health of an environment.
-Admins can target specific Windows OS products and versions to manage major Feature Update releases more granularly.
+While standard configuration items will be available, the design will be more dynamic by linking specific values together based on their interdependencies.
+Many configuration items that were not previously available within MDM will be added to address deployment speed, reliability, and overall effectiveness to improve both compliance and visibility into the overall health of an environment.
+Admins will be able to target specific Windows OS products and versions to manage major Feature Update releases more granularly.

-Policy sets are now easily managed from a central location, including editing, copying, and deleting, as well as additional actions, such as pause and rollback.
+Policy sets will be easily managed from a central location, including editing, copying, and deleting, as well as additional actions, such as pause and rollback.

 Offering intrinsic flexibility to make patching accessible

 Updates and patching are important to IT administrators and security operations teams.
-Workspace ONE Updates Lifecycle breaks down the silos between these teams and allows for seamless communications between the two teams.
-IT teams can communicate and delegate appropriate actions to Sec-Ops team members via granular role-based access controls (RBAC), and Sec-Ops can get customer views to track updates as they progress.
-Now, Windows updates are made easier.
-Both expert and fresher employees from IT and Sec-Ops teams will be able to improve compliance and elevate the security posture of their Windows fleet.
+Workspace ONE Updates Lifecycle breaks down the silos between these teams and allows for seamless communications between them.
+IT teams will be able to communicate and delegate appropriate actions to SecOps team members via granular role-based access controls (RBAC), and SecOps will get customer views to track updates as they progress.
+Windows updates will be easier.
+Both expert and newer employees from IT and SecOps teams will be able to improve compliance and elevate the security posture of their Windows fleet.